Spitballers/workflow/README.md

 # Git Workflow Overview
 Sup, freak bitches!
-Read through our workflow for collaborating and version control using github.
+Read through our workflow for code collaboration and version control using github.

 ## Project Creator
 * If you are the creator of the project, create a new repostiory on https://github.com/Spitballers and clone the project into your machine using `git clone https://github.com/Spitballers/<project_name>` on to your working directory